justinpombrio/cs2951y-reading-notes/reactions.md

 and ends at "The fact that two logical lines of argument yield contradictory answers tells us that the problem is not well-defined."
 (they don't).)

+# Day 3

+### An Interest

+(Knowledge Representation, by Markman)

+Why should we care what knowledge representation people use?
+The intro gives a *beautiful* example, where an rule described using letters and numbers is completely unintuitive but the same rule described using drinking age is completely intuitive.
+(Even to me.)

+### A Surprise

+"There is considerable empirical evidence that plans and plan schemas are the basic cognitive chunks used in designing and understanding programs."

+### A disagreement

+(Camels and Humps: a Retraction)

+Why was this teacher's reaction to a test that predicts programming performance and doesn't improve over time "these students can't learn to program" rather than "Sweet: maybe I can use this to figure out why my students aren't learning to program!"?

+"That document was very misleading and, because web documents persist, it continues to mislead to this day."

+That's because it's *hosted* on Dehnadi's *website*, which doesn't mention the *retraction*.